 - Add and subtract numbers within 100

-- Use angles or sides to sort shapes, and describe the sorting rule
+- Sort shapes and describe the sorting rule

 - Measure length in centimetres